Contact the GG Archives

 Titanic Victim Isidor Straus

-Besides being one of America's most successful merchants, Isidor Straus took an active interest in politics and in sociological movements.
+Besides being one of America's most successful merchants, Isidor Straus took an active interest in politics and sociological movements.
 The Tribune has this to say of his long and eventful life:

 In 1864, Mr. Straus, for a while, was a clerk in the office of a ship-owner in Liverpool.
 In 1865, he joined his father in New York City to engage in the crockery business of L. Straus & Son.

 For his active part in the campaign of 1892, on behalf of Mr. Cleveland, he was prominently named for the place of Postmaster-General, a place, however, for which he had no aspirations.
-He was led finally, in 1893, owing to the fight on the Wilson Tariff Bill, which was then at its hottest, being an ardent tariff-reformer, to accept a nomination at the special election in January 1894, for a member of Congress from the 15th District of New York, and, after a hotly contested campaign, was elected.
+He was led finally, in 1893, owing to the fight on the Wilson Tariff Bill, which was then at its hottest, being an ardent tariff-reformer, to accept a nomination at the special election in January 1894 for a member of Congress from the 15th District of New York, and, after a hotly contested campaign, was elected.

 Mr. Straus was one of New York's leading philanthropists.
-The Educational Alliance, known as the "People's Palace," of the congested East Side tenement-house district, of which he was president, is a monument to his tireless interest in the field of sociological reform.
+The Educational Alliance, known as the "People's Palace," of the congested East Side tenement-house district, of which he was president, is a monument to his tireless interest in sociological reform.
 He was a director in several charitable organizations, regardless of creed.

-Mr. and Mrs. Isidor Straus
+Mr. and Mrs. Isidor Straus.

 Mr. and Mrs. Isidor Straus.
-The Truth About the Titanic (1913) p.
-24. GGA Image iD # 106f7da449
+The Truth About the Titanic, 1913.
+GGA Image iD # 106f7da449

 During this day, I saw much of Mr. and Mrs. Isidor Straus.
 In fact, from the very beginning to the end of our trip on the Titanic, we had been together several times each day.

-I was with them on the deck the day we left Southampton and witnessed that ominous accident to the American liner, New York, lying at her pier, when the displacement of water by the movement of our huge ship caused a suction which pulled the smaller ship from her moorings and nearly caused a collision.
+I was with them on the deck the day we left Southampton and witnessed that ominous accident to the American liner, New York, lying at her pier, when the displacement of water by the movement of our huge ship caused a suction that pulled the smaller ship from her moorings and nearly caused a collision.

 During our daily talks after that, he related much of particular interest concerning incidents in his remarkable career, beginning with his early manhood in Georgia when, with the Confederate Government Commissioners, as an agent for the purchase of supplies, he ran the blockade of Europe.

-His friendship with President Cleveland, and how the latter had honored him, were among the topics of daily conversation that interested me most.
+His friendship with President Cleveland and how the latter had honored him were among the topics of daily conversation that interested me most.

-They expressed themselves as fully prepared to die, and calmly sat down in steamer chairs on the glass-enclosed Deck A, prepared to meet their fate.
+They expressed themselves as fully prepared to die and calmly sat down in steamer chairs on the glass-enclosed Deck A, prepared to meet their fate.
 Further pleas to make them change their decision were of no avail.
-Later they moved to the Boat Deck above, accompanying Mrs. Straus’s maid, who entered a lifeboat.
+Later, they moved to the Boat Deck above, accompanying Mrs. Straus's maid, who entered a lifeboat.

 Isidor and Ida Straus

 In an age of material absorption, they have given a new and gentler illustration of the fidelity and tenderness of love.
 In an age of domestic disloyalty and divorce, they have wreathed a fadeless beauty around the deathless tie of marriage.
-In life, they were united.
-In death, they refused to be divided.
-As the world was better for their united living, so it shall be better for their loyal and undivided end.

-Jack Phillips - Wireless Operator on the RMS Titanic
+Wireless Operator on the RMS Titanic

 Early in the evening, the steamer hit an iceberg, and the captain requested Phillips to send out the distress signals.
 Several steamers were picked up, and Phillips continued calling. —The “Titanic’s” signals grew fainter and fainter as the ship sank deeper into the water.